Skip to main content

 “Will you give me anything I want?”
 She asked as Trilochan nodded “Of course.
 I am so happy today.”
 Bondita glanced over at Aniruddha.

-Sampoorna stood at the threshold of the Roy Chowdhury house unsure and scared, alongside Nikhil whose emotions were hard to decipher.
+Sampoorna stood at the threshold of the Roy Chowdhury house, unsure and scared, alongside Nikhil, whose emotions were hard to decipher.
 Bondita placed the bowl of Alta and milk in front of her feet.

 “Put your feet in this didi, and walk in with your right foot first.”
 Sampoorna dared to look up from behind her veiled face to see Trilochan, Binoy and Somnath standing with rather grim faces.
-She didn’t know how Bondita convinced them but they didn’t look pleased.
+She didn’t know how Bondita convinced them, but they didn’t look pleased.
 She was unsure.

 “Come on didi.”
 Ashapurna came to her side and urged.
 She glanced over at her husband who looked away.
 Nikhil looked up at Aniruddha who nodded reassuringly to him.

 Sampoorna put her feet in the bowl and proceeded to walk over the piece of cloth laid down for her.
-Her eyes filled up and her vision blurred.
-She remembered the exact same moment, eight years ago, when similarly entered another homer fashion, with eyes full of dreams.
+Her eyes filled up, and her vision blurred.
+She remembered the exact same moment, eight years ago, when she similarly entered another homer fashion, with eyes full of dreams.
 At the moment, she couldn’t help but remember Devaditya’s happy face every time he served this mansion.
 She blinked away the tears.

 “What is happening here?”
 Bina’s voice made Sampoorna freeze as she looked up at her disappointed face.
 “Dada?”
 She looked betrayed, “Is this what you called me for?”
 She shook her head and turned to walk back upstairs.